 Community colleges have a critical role in providing education and training for students who pursue careers in the science, technology, engineering, and mathematics (STEM) fields.
 Yet, many community college students, particularly underserved students in STEM, face challenges in achieving their educational aspirations due to a lack of what we define as “college capital”—that is, the access to academic, co-curricular, social, financial, and professional support that students need to be successful within institutions of higher education.
-As an academic and professional initiative aiming to bolster students’ college capital and promote students’ engineering achievement, the Engineering Program: 1) Provides academic support to ensure that they are prepared to succeed in calculus, which is a gateway for engineering majors; 2) Paid research internships to guide them toward lucrative engineering careers; and 3) Transfer advising to help them navigate the pathways from community college to four-year engineering programs.
-Using a survey instrument for data collection and our college capital framework to guide our analysis and interpretations, this study investigates how students who participated in the Engineering Program in their first year in community college perceive their experiences and how they value the program’s impact on their academic and career decisions.
-The findings suggest that over 70% of student participants intended to remain in an engineering or computer science major or program.
-Students perceived that the Engineering Program’s components, workshops, and support from program-trained, embedded staff were valuable for their academic and professional journey in their first year.
+As an academic and professional initiative aiming to bolster students’ college capital and promote students’ engineering achievement, the Engineering Momentum Program provides: 1) academic support to ensure program participants are prepared to succeed in calculus, which is a gateway course for engineering majors; 2) paid research internships to guide students toward engineering careers; and 3) transfer advising to help students navigate the pathways from community college to four-year engineering programs.
+Using a survey instrument for data collection and our college capital framework to guide our analysis and interpretations, this study investigates how students who participated in the Engineering Momentum Program in their first year in community college perceive their experiences and how they value the program’s impact on their academic and career decisions.
+The findings suggest that about 95% of student participants intended to pursue an engineering or computer science career.
+Students perceived that the Engineering Momentum Program’s components, workshops, and support from program-trained, embedded staff were valuable for their academic and professional journey.
 They highly rated their participation in the program and its wrap-around support as beneficial in their preparation for math and engineering courses, as well as the help with internship applications.
-Students also reported that emotional wellness, work obligations, and financial pressure were the three main barriers to their success in the Engineering Program, which could provide insight into ways to further improve the program and its offerings.
+However, participants also reported that a lack of emotional well-being, work obligations, and financial pressure were the three main barriers to their success in the Engineering Momentum Program, which could provide insight into ways to further improve the program and its offerings.
 This study further discusses practical implications for institutions interested in developing interventions to improve community college engineering students’ academic and career-related outcomes.

 The full paper will be available to logged in and registered conference attendees once the conference starts on June 22, 2025, and to all visitors after the conference ends on June 25, 2025